sooondro/felony-auth/README.md

 }
 ```

+### Logging out a user

-After the user is done using your application, he can logout and delete his session using the logout method.
+After the user is done using your application, he can logout using the logout method.
+This method deletes the user's session.

 ```ts
 try {
 await Authentication.logout(sessionId);